bastter-com/covid-site-graficos/README.md

 The web app can be viewed [here](https://sarscov2br.herokuapp.com/).

-We use data from Johns Hopkins University and from Brasil.IO website.
+We use data from Johns Hopkins University and from [Brasil.IO](https://github.com/turicas/covid19-br/blob/master/api.md) Covid-19 API.